-2. Implementation Timeline Provide a detailed schedule for major implementation tasks, including, but not limited to, marketing, customer enablement, and system testing.
-If the schedule depends on unknown factors at this time, describe those factors and how they could impact the schedule and program (e.g., lead-time constraints).
-3. Extenuating Factors What extenuating factors may affect performance and schedule?
+2. Implementation schedule (Full Replacement Option; see Section 4.1) Bidders should only respond to this item if they are bidding on the Full Replacement Option in Section 4.1 of the RFP.
+Provide a detailed schedule for major implementation tasks, including, but not limited to marketing (for incremental MW), equipment installation, establishment of communications infrastructure, and system testing.
+If the schedule depends on unknown factors at this time, describe those factors and how they could impact the schedule and program (e.g., Lead-time constraints).
+3. Extenuating factors What extenuating factors may affect performance and schedule?
 How might these impact program rollout and what can be done in advance by the implementation contractor or by PNM to avoid affecting program rollout and/or to mitigate their impact?